||F.S. 1001.64; FAC 6A-14.057

 - SGA Council of Presidents

 - SGA requires student organizations to meet on a monthly basis to create a network of student leaders to receive updates and learn and share information with others.
 Student organizations who fail to send a representative to the meetings will be placed on warning, probation, or suspension status after the first, second, and third unexcused absence, respectively.
+Student organization presidents and club advisors will be notified via the college’s official email of any status change.

 - Student Organization Status